 Another exciting project starts later this fall when kindergarten students get their chance to become design thinkers.
 They’ll use Span software in their classrooms to come up with ideas about the problems they face in their daily lives.
 Then they’ll share those ideas with third-graders who will use the software to come up with some realistic solutions that will be implemented next spring.

 Sal’s main message to other educators is that design thinking in the classroom can have a real impact on student success.
 And he has the stats to prove it.
 He says over the past five years, the district’s high school graduation rate has gone up 5%, the value of student scholarships has tripled and more students than ever are being accepted at Tier 1 universities.

 He also encourages schools to keep pushing the limits when it comes to creating learning experiences that are “more meaningful, much more authentic and much more engaging.”

 “We need to make sure we’re constantly challenging ourselves to not just worry about best practice but next practice, and to really create the next best practice for students.”

-Find out more about the technology solution that's helping Wallingford students and teachers define problems and visualize solutions.
+Find out more about the technology solutions that are helping Wallingford students and teachers define problems and visualize solutions.